rbnhmll/vue-workshop/vueJS_workshop--notes.md

 This will open Vue UI in the browser, and you will see many of the same options as in the console, but in a more clickable fashion.

-Let's walk through the steps to create a `test` project again.
+Let's walk through the steps to create a `test-project` project again.

   1. Click the `Create` Tab
   1. Navigate to location you want to store it on your computer